 Transcription of the conversation

-Voice sounds carry speech and that speech usually occurs within a social context involving more than one speaker.
+Voice sounds can carry speech and that speech usually occurs within a social context involving more than one speaker.
 The human voice – generally carrying both speech and non-speech sounds – propagates varying distances through air (principally) or another medium to reach acoustic transducers (usually microphones, when recorded) of varying amplitude and phase response.
 In mobile applications, even a single segment of a voice signal may not be linkable to a single geographic location or to a specific speaker.
 Unlike other modalities, voice signals may reflect and depend upon the social and behavioral conditions -- as well as the environmental condition of the collection environment, including the relationship between the data subject and any interlocutors.

 Voice Signal Capture Devices

-Many hand-held devices, such as phones now also include the capability to take photographs and to record voices.
+Many hand-held devices, such as phones, now also include the capability to take photographs and to record voices.
 The recordings may be in the form of video (also including a visual component) or as totally aural recordings.
 There are no specific requirements for audio capture devices.
 However, the operator’s system should be identifiable – through make and model.

 Voice Signal Capture

 The date of the recording and its duration should be captured at the time of the recording.
 If possible, geographic location(s) should also be captured.
 The container format encapsulates the audio data of the electronic file used to carry the voice data in a digital recording.
 At the time of capture and initial storage, the container code shall be noted.
 Files having container formats incorporate audio specifications to properly decode the audio, such as number of channels, sampling rate, bit/byte depth, and whether the data is big/little endian.
-Table 12 the most common container formats.
-If the container format is not shown in the table, then code 2 is selected and entered in container code / CONC of Field 11.013: Container / CONT; Field 11.051: Comment / COM shall be used to describe the container.12
+Table 12 lists the most common container formats.
+If the container format is not shown in the table, then code 2 is selected and entered in container code / CONC of Field 11.013: Container / CONT; Field 11.051: Comment / COM shall be used to describe the container.

+Table 12

 Container Codes